- Naturopathy is a holistic medical system that considers all influences on health from mental to physical, social and spiritual factors.

 - Naturopathy has its roots in traditional medicine practices from Greek to Chinese and Ayurvedic medicine.
 However, modern Naturopathy has a strong scientific and evidence-based background.

-- Naturopaths are trained in multiple modalities from standard medical knowledge about diseases and pharmacology to clinical nutrition and lifestyle counselling.
+- Naturopaths are trained in multiple modalities from standard medical knowledge about diseases and pharmacology to clinical nutrition, supplements and lifestyle counselling like a health coach.

-- Additionally, a Medical Herbalist is trained in the use of herbal medicine which, at therapeutic doses, may be as effective as pharmaceutical drugs.
+- Additionally, a Medical Herbalist is trained in the use of herbal medicine.

 - Thus, Naturopathy compliments conventional medicine by offering complimentary treatments to conventional medication and therapies.
 This is highlighted in our ability to improve management of chronic diseases caused by modern diet and lifestyle such as obesity, diabetes, heart disease, autoimmune disorders, asthma, etc.